-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the GX7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GX7 was succeeded by the Panasonic GX85, while the PEN-F does not have a direct successor.
+Both the PEN-F and the GX7 have been discontinued, but can regularly be found used on eBay.
+The GX7 was replaced by the Panasonic GX85, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus PEN-F Manual (free pdf) or the online Panasonic GX7 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus PEN-F and the Panasonic GX7?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.